cesmix-mit/PotentialLearning.jl/README.md

 # [WIP] PotentialLearning.jl: The Julia Library of Molecular Dynamics Potentials

-We aim to develop an Open Source code for active training, fast calculation, and uncertainty quantification of molecular dynamics potentials for atomistic simulations of materials.
+We aim to develop an Open Source code for active training and fast calculation of molecular dynamics potentials for atomistic simulations of materials.

 ## Features under development...
 - Surrogate DFT data generation